MSimnach/DNCIT/README.md

 originally implemented in python, the corresponding modules have to be installed in a virtual environment.
-Therefore, a virtual environment for the python-based CITs is automatically created when loading the package for the first time, if there exists no virtual environment called ´r-cits´.
-The virtual environment is created with the following
+Therefore, a virtual environment for the python-based CITs is automatically created when loading the package for the first time (by options(dncit_with_python_env = TRUE)), if there exists no virtual environment called ´r-cits´.
+The virtual environment is created with the following packages: tigramite, scikit_learn, fcit, open_clip.
+If you want to use other python-based CITs and embedding maps, you can install them in the virtual environment with the following
-packages: tigramite, scikit_learn, fcit, open_clip.
-If you want to use other python-based CITs and embedding maps, you can install them in the virtual environment with the following command: reticulate::py_install(packages = “package”, envname = ‘r-cits’).
-You can find more to the virtual environment setup in `zzz.R`.
+command: reticulate::py_install(packages = “package”, envname =
+‘r-cits’).
+If setting up a virtual environment is not possible, the installation will try to set up a Conda environment.
+You can find more to the environment setup in `zzz.R`.